 • Use exact measurements and level off the tops of measuring cups/spoons for best results.

-• PREP: Preheat oven to 350ยฐF (177ยฐC).
-Melt the butter in a microwave-safe bowl until just melted (not hot), then allow bowl and butter to fully cool to room temperature.
+• Preheat oven to 350ยฐF (177ยฐC).
+Melt butter in a microwave-safe bowl until just melted (not hot), then allow bowl and butter to fully cool to room temperature.

-• ADD WET INGREDIENTS: Add the brown sugar to the cooled butter and mix vigorously with a fork until well combined.
+• Add brown sugar to the cooled butter and mix vigorously with a fork until well combined.
 Add egg yolk and vanilla, continuing to mix until the mixture is creamy and emulsified.

-• ADD DRY: Add baking soda, salt, and cocoa powder to the wet ingredients, mixing thoroughly with a fork.
-Add in flour and chocolate chips.
-Mix using the fork until it becomes difficult, then switch to a silicone spatula and continue folding until the dough is uniform and no dry streaks remain.
+• Add baking soda, salt, and cocoa powder to the wet ingredients, mixing thoroughly with a fork.
+Add flour and chocolate chips.
+Mix with a fork until it becomes difficult, then switch to a silicone spatula and continue folding until the dough is uniform and no dry streaks remain.

-• DOUGH BALLS: Measure and level a 1/4 cup of the dough to form a large ball.
+• Measure and level a 1/4 cup of the dough to form a large ball.
 Repeat until all dough is used (should yield three large cookies).
 Anything leftover is your treat!

-• ENJOY: Let the cookies cool on the baking sheet for 5 minutes before serving.
+• Let cookies cool on the sheet pan for 5 minutes before serving.

 Recipe Notes

-Note 2: Egg Yolk: Use ONLY the yolk and discard the whites.
-When separating the yolk from whites take your time to make sure no amount of white makes it in the dough.
-Also, get rid of the stringy part (chalaza) (I gently pull it off with my fingers).
+Note 2: When separating the yolk from whites, take your time to make sure no amount of white makes it in the dough.
+Also, get rid of the stringy part (chalaza); I gently pull it off with my fingers.

 Nutrition